tangentsoft/mysqlpp/HACKERS.md

     $ fossil open ../mysqlpp.fossil

-This two step “clone and open” process may seem weird if you’re used to Git, but it’s a feature.
-It means the repository and working directories are separate, allowing you to create multiple independent checkouts from a single repo clone.
+This two step “clone and open” process may seem weird if you’re used to Git, but [it’s an intentional feature][mck] of Fossil that the repository and working directories are separate.
+It allows you to easily manage multiple independent checkouts from a single repo clone.
 I like a working tree that looks like this:

     ~/museum/                  # Where one keeps fossils, right? mysqlpp.fossil